ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

 {: #delete-route-ui-c2s}
 {: ui}

-To delete a route using the UI, follow these steps:
+To delete a route by using the UI, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the **Navigation menu** ![Navigation menu icon](../icons/icon_hamburger.svg), then click **Infrastructure** ![VPC icon](../../icons/vpc.svg) > **Network** > **VPNs**.
-1. Select **Client-to-site servers** tab.
+1. Select the **Client-to-site servers** tab.
 1. Select the VPN server where you want to delete a route.
 Then, from the Actions menu, select **Delete**.
 1. Select **Delete** again to confirm deletion.